studentkittens/moosecat/doc/source/store.rst

 **Initialization:**

   #.
 From one row, a mpd_song can be deserialized since all metadata of a mpd_song is stored (tags, length etc.).
   #.
-Additional to the metadata of songs, a index is saved.
+Additional to the metadata of songs, a index to an array of mpd_songs is saved.
+  #.
+The current and stored playlists are saved in seperate tables each.
   #.
 The Queue-Version is saved in a seperate table ("meta") and may be compared later.

   .. literalinclude:: sql/create.sql